 Memetic Mutation: Zombie movies changed after Return.
 Number one: zombies want braaaaaaiiiiiiiiiiiiiiins.

 Older Than They Think: This series had fast zombies before fast zombies were cool.
-In fact, while not technically the first (the first zombie in Night of the Living Dead actually moves fairly quickly, and a film made five years before the first Return, called Wicked City also had running zombies), it's arguably the first to really expose horror fans to running zombies.
+In fact, while not technically the first (the first zombie in Night of the Living Dead actually moves fairly quickly, and a film made five years before the first Return, called Nightmare City also had running zombies), it's arguably the first to really expose horror fans to running zombies.

 Furthermore, while some zombies were shown using very simple tools in Night (one zombie uses a rock to smash in Barbara's car window, another uses a rock to smash the lights on Ben's car, Karen uses a trowel to stab someone to death), Return was the first big zombie film to depict zombies with logic skills, problem-solving skills and the ability to use sophisticated tools (see: Tarman using a chain and winch combination to rip the doors off of a cupboard to get Tina), predating Day of the Dead.